“Mindfulness means paying attention in a particular way; on purpose, in the present moment, and non-judgementally” John Kabatt-Zinn

 14. Remember, Mindfulness is about staying connected to the moment.

 You have been successful at Mindful Masturbation if you can do it even for a couple of seconds!
 With more and more practice you will become increasingly aware of your body and the pleasure that is possible and be able to stay in sensation and out of your thinking mind for longer and longer durations of time until it feels like second nature.

 15. Keep a journal or a video diary of any insights that came up for you.

 As with any new practice it can take time to see results.
 Through journaling or keeping a video diary you can track your journey and see how change has taken place.
 Return to these notes later to see how your awareness of your body has transformed over time.

-Reach out with any questions or to schedule a phone consultation to see if working together around bringing mindfulness into your sex life would be beneficial to your and/or your partner.
+And, reach out to schedule a phone consultation to see if working together around bringing mindfulness into your sex life would be beneficial to your and/or your partner.